ToolsForHumans/zag/doc/source/user/persistence.rst

 In order to be able to receive inputs and create outputs from atoms (or other engine processes) in a fault-tolerant way, there is a need to be able to place what atoms output in some kind of location where it can be re-used by other atoms (or used for other purposes).
-To accommodate this type of usage TaskFlow provides an abstraction (provided by pluggable `stevedore`_ backends) that is similar in concept to a running programs *memory*.
+To accommodate this type of usage Zag provides an abstraction (provided by pluggable `stevedore`_ backends) that is similar in concept to a running programs *memory*.